Nebraska: American settlement and statehood

-In the 1860s, after the U.S. government forced many of the Native American tribes to cede their lands and settle on reservations, it opened large tracts of land to agricultural development by Europeans and Americans.
+In the 1860s, after the U.S. government forced many of the American Indian tribes to cede their lands and settle on reservations, it opened large tracts of land to agricultural development by European immigrants and American settlers.
 Under the Homestead Act, thousands of settlers migrated into Nebraska to claim free land granted by the federal government.
 Because so few trees grew on the prairies, many of the first farming settlers built their homes of sod, as had Native Americans such as the Omaha.
 The first wave of settlement gave the territory a sufficient population to apply for statehood.
 Nebraska became the 37th state on March 1, 1867, and the capital was moved from Omaha to the center at Lancaster, later renamed Lincoln after the recently assassinated President of the United States, Abraham Lincoln.
 The battle of Massacre Canyon, on August 5, 1873, was the last major battle between the Pawnee and the Sioux.

 During the 1870s to the 1880s, Nebraska experienced a large growth in population.
 Several factors contributed to attracting new residents.
 The first was that the vast prairie land was perfect for cattle grazing.
 This helped settlers to learn the unfamiliar geography of the area.
 The second factor was the invention of several farming technologies.
 New agricultural innovations such as barbed wire, windmills, and the steel plow, combined with fair weather, enabled settlers to transform Nebraska into prime farming land.
 By the 1880s, Nebraska's population had soared to more than 450,000 people.
 The Arbor Day holiday was founded in Nebraska City by territorial governor J. Sterling Morton.
 The National Arbor Day Foundation is still headquartered in Nebraska City, with some offices in Lincoln.

 In the late 19th century, African Americans migrated from the South to Nebraska as part of the Great Migration.
-Eventually, they lived primarily to Omaha which offered working-class jobs in meat packing, the railroads and other industries.
+Eventually, they moved primarily to Omaha which offered working-class jobs in meat packing, the railroads and other industries.
 Omaha has a long history of civil rights activism.
-Blacks encountered discrimination from other Americans in Omaha and especially from recent European immigrants, ethnic whites who were competing for the same jobs.
+Blacks encountered discrimination from other Americans in Omaha and especially from recent European immigrants who were also competing for the same jobs as well.

+20th century

 In 1912, African Americans founded the Omaha chapter of the National Association for the Advancement of Colored People to work for improved conditions in the city and state.

-Since the 1960s, Native American activism in the state has increased, both through open protest, activities to build alliances with state and local governments, and in the slower, more extensive work of building tribal institutions and infrastructure.
-Native Americans in federally recognized tribes have pressed for self-determination, sovereignty and recognition.
-They have created community schools to preserve their cultures, as well as tribal colleges and universities.
-Tribal politicians have also collaborated with state and county officials on regional issues.
+During the Omaha Race Riots in 1919, many white rioters protested throughout Omaha in response to an incident in which a black man was accused of sexually assaulting a white woman.
+The Great Depression also greatly affected the residents of Nebraska.
+From 1930 to 1936 the Dust Bowl, a period of dust storms caused by drought, destruction of topsoil by farming practices, and other factors affected Nebraska along with much of the Midwestern United States.
+In 1934, voters passed an initiative to make Nebraska's legislature a unicameral body, and the first unicameral session was held in 1937.
+Kay Orr was elected Nebraska's first female governor on November 4, 1986.